-Entering their seventh season, Haas are already all too aware of the highs and the lows that go hand-in-hand with racing in Formula 1.
+Entering their eighth season, Haas are already all too aware of the highs and the lows that go hand-in-hand with racing in Formula 1.

 The American outfit hit the grid in 2016, armed with a Ferrari engine, Ferrari suspension, Ferrari gearbox and just about everything else the rulebook says they could buy from another team.

 They'd even spent time in Ferrari's windtunnel, leading rival outfits to dub them Ferrari's B-Team.

 The baby Ferrari team impressed immediately, in the points in their first two grands prix.
 However, as Haas entered the development war the results began to drop.
 The team still finished a credible P8 in the first season.